ecg-icas/icas/doc/0.91/_sources/authentication.rst.txt

    - Your client secret

  * - redirect_uri
-   - Required, if present in step 1
+   - Required
-   - If present, should be identical to the redirect_uri specified in step 1
+   - Must be identical to the redirect_uri specified in step 1

 .. code-block:: javascript